Crisis Services Volunteer

 Volunteer Crisis Services Responder

-The Distress Services Program, accredited by the American Association of Suicidology, provides 24-hour phone- and chat-based support to the community including:
+The Distress Services Program, accredited by the American Association of Suicidology, provides 24-hour phone- and text-based support to the community including:

 • Emotional support